carpentries-incubator/pangenomics/_episodes/06-Anvio.md

 ~~~
 {: .language-bash}

-In order to better organize our Anvi'o results, create a new directory named `genome-db` that will be used to store the genome database needed for the Anvi'o pangenome worflow
+In order to better organize our Anvi'o results, create a new directory named `genome-db` that will be used to store the genome database needed for the Anvi'o pangenome workflow
 ~~~
 mkdir genome-db
 ~~~
 {: .language-bash}

 > ## Note
 > The bacterial genomes that will be used in this practice
 >  come from the Prokka annotation analysis.
 >  We will use the `.gbk` files as input for the Anvi'o workflow.
 >  The `.gbk` files can be found in `~/gm_workshop/results/annotated`.
 {: .callout}